 This, for example, is true for employment policy.#1 Because employment theory is false economists bear the intellectual responsibility for the social devastation of mass unemployment from the Great Depression onward.#2

-And so it goes on since 80 years.
+And so it goes on for 70+ years.
 After-Keynesians cannot tell until this day what macroeconomic profit is.#3 And you hallucinate: “Oh, and we all know what profits are.”

 Economists have not solved the Profit Puzzle until this day and there are not more than ten persons around the world who understand the significance of the conceptual disaster at the very heart of economics.#4 You are certainly not among them.

 Because economists cannot solve the elementary questions of their subject matter they are unfit for solving any problem humanity might have.
 And this will last until the inescapable paradigm shift happens.

 #1 See ‘Unemployment is high because economics is false: period, full stop, end of story’